Creating a copy is especially useful for recurring meetings or events.

 Note: You can use the "Clone" feature to copy an Organization page that you are revamping, such as when adding a Featured Item Mosaic.
 But it's best to make the actual changes in your existing Organization page rather than deleting the original Org page and redirecting it to the new cloned one.
 Doing the latter could result in broken links.

 How to clone (copy) your content

-You begin creating your clone 1 of 2 ways: From the specific page that you’re about to clone or from a dropdown menu on the “All content” or “My content” pages.
-Once you click “CLONE” from either of these entry points, you’ve made a clone.
+You can create your clone from the specific page that you’re about to clone or from the dropdown menu on the “All content” or "My content pages."

-Another important part to check is your title.
+Always check your page title.
 The title of your clone will automatically begin with “Clone of [original page].”
 You’ll have to change this title before you can save your work.

 If you don’t update the clone’s title, the CMS will prevent you from saving or publishing your page and display an error message.

-You (the person cloning the page) will be the author of the new page, even if the page you originally cloned was authored by somebody else
+You (the person cloning the page) will be the author of the new page, even if the page you originally cloned was authored by someone else.

-If the page you cloned has a “latest version” (an unpublished draft "on top of" the published public-facing version) you will be cloning the published version (not what you see on edit)
+If the page you cloned has a “latest version” (such as an unpublished draft) you will be cloning the current public-facing published version (not what you see in editing).